Skip to content

 Accepts hexadecimal payloads, converts them to integer arrays, and delegates to decodeUplink.
 Useful when integrations provide the payload as hex rather than raw byte arrays.

-• encodeDownlink(input: { codec: string; input: unknown }):
+• encodeDownlink(input: { protocol: string; input: unknown }):

 • adjustMeasuringRange(channelName: string, range: { start: number; end: number }):